-We market and sell

-our products primarily through resellers and, to a lesser extent, OEMs and our field sales organization.
-We sell our products through more than 140 resellers in 40 countries.
-In the three months ended September 30, 1999, sales to customers outside of North America accounted for approximately 42% of our net revenue.
-Currently, all of our international sales are denominated in U.S. dollars.
-We generally recognize product revenue at the time of shipment, unless we have future obligations for installation or have to obtain customer acceptance, in which case revenue is deferred until such obligations have been satisfied.
+We market and sell our products primarily through resellers, distributors and, to a lesser extent, OEMs and our field sales organization.
+We sell our products through more than 200 resellers in 40 countries.
+In the six months ended December 31, 1999, sales to customers outside of North America accounted for approximately 47% of our net revenue.
+Currently, all of our international sales are denominated in U.S. Dollars We generally recognize product revenue at the time of shipment, unless we have future obligations for installation or have to obtain customer acceptance, in which case revenue is deferred until such obligations have been satisfied.
 We have established a program which, under specified conditions, enables third party resellers to return products to us.
 The amount of potential product returns is estimated and provided for in the period of the sale.
-Service revenue is recognized ratably over the term of the contract period, which is typically 12 months.
+Service revenue is recognized ratably over the term of the contract period, which is typically 12

-We expect to

-experience rapid erosion of average selling prices of our products due to a number of factors, including competitive pricing pressures, promotional pricing and rapid technological change.
+We expect to experience rapid erosion of average selling prices of our products due to a number of factors, including competitive pricing pressures, promotional pricing and rapid technological change.
 Our gross margins will be affected by such declines and by fluctuations in manufacturing volumes, component costs and the mix of product configurations sold.
 In addition, our gross margins may fluctuate due to the mix of distribution channels through which our products are sold, including the potential effects of our development of a two-tier distribution channel.
 We generally realize higher gross margins on sales to resellers than on sales through our OEMs.
 Any significant decline in sales to our OEMs or resellers, or the loss of any of our OEMs or resellers could materially adversely affect our business, operating results and financial condition.
 In addition, new product introduction may result in excess or obsolete inventories.
 Any excess or obsolete inventories may also reduce our gross margins.

-We outsource the
+We outsource

-majority of our manufacturing and supply chain management operations, and we conduct quality assurance, manufacturing engineering, documentation control and repairs at our facility in Santa Clara, California.
-Accordingly, a significant portion of our cost of revenue consists of payments to our contract manufacturers, development expenses consist principally of salaries and related personnel expenses, consultant fees and prototype expenses related to the design, development, testing and enhancement of our ASICs and software.
-We expense all research and development expenses as incurred.
-We believe that continued investment in research and development is critical to attaining our strategic objectives and, as a result, we expect these expenses to increase in absolute dollars in the future.
+the majority of our manufacturing and supply chain management operations, and we conduct quality assurance, manufacturing engineering, documentation control and repairs at our facility in Santa Clara, California.
+Accordingly, a significant portion of our cost of revenue consists of payments to our contract manufacturers, Flextronics and MCMS.

-Flextronics and MCMS.
 We expect to realize lower per unit product costs as a result of volume efficiencies.
 However, we cannot assure you when or if such price reductions will occur.
 The failure to obtain such price reductions could materially adversely affect our gross margins and operating results.